 - Hoarding is a disorder that involves a compulsive need to keep objects, trash or animals.

-- A level 3 hoarder has visible clutter outside the home, but a level 4 hoarder adds rotting food, excessive bugs and poor animal sanitation to the issue.
+- A level 3 hoarder has visible clutter outside their home, and a level 4 hoarder adds rotting food, excessive bugs and poor animal sanitation to the issue.

 Table of Contents

 What Is Hoarding?